Baptism

 Are You Ready to be Baptized?

-If you're interested in being baptized, please complete the form below.
+If you're interested in being baptized, please click the button below and complete the baptism form.
 Baptisms are scheduled for Sunday mornings throughout the year.